GeorgeHahn/Avalon/README.md

   Each board has a barrel jack power connector.
 A 10 chip board should be capable of 15000 MH/s and consume about 30W power.
 Alternatively, the switching power supply onboard can be turned to a lower voltage, trading hashrate for power efficiency.
 The supply is variable from 0.700V to 1.708V.
 Each board can be easily powered by a low cost power adapter.
 In production quantities, this board should cost under $150 (price of Avalon ASICs included).
 This gives it a price to performance ration of $10/GH.

-  The design is currently being done in Cadence OrCAD + Allegro, but will be completely backported to Upverter after the BitSyncom competition is over.
+  The design is currently being done in Cadence OrCAD + Allegro, but will be completely backported to Upverter in the near future.

 ## STATUS

-  Layout for the entire design is nearly complete; prototypes should be ordered on or around Nov 4.
+  Layout is complete.
+Prototypes will be ordered shortly.

 ## TODO

- - Finish hardware design
+ - Add ferrite beads near hashing ICs
  - Port Klondike firmware to PIC18F45K50
  - Testing with a Raspberry Pi
  - Tune settings for unique SMPS
+ - Try a prototype with metal substrate board (for better heat dissipation)

 ## WARNINGS